Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: TATD3 - the methodology

-\textbf{Step 1} Use the trained actor and critic model obtained from \textit{offline learning} as the actor network and the critic network for the true-plant.
+\textbf{Step 1} Use the trained actor and critic networks obtained from \textit{offline learning} as the actor network and the critic network for online learning.

-\textbf {Step 2} Initialise the experience replay buffer ($E2$) with a suitable cardinally and add tuples obtained from the offline learning ($E1$).
+\textbf {Step 2} Initialise the experience replay buffer ($E2$) with a suitable cardinality and add tuples obtained from the offline learning ($E1$).
 Each tuple is composed of a state, action, reward and new state i.e $(s,a,r,s')$.

-\textbf{Step 3} Observe the initial state $s$ and select action $a$ from the actor network and add Gaussian noise as a way of exploration during training.
-Also, clip the action, $a$ between the action range, as follows:
+\textbf{Step 3} Observe the initial state $s$ and compute action $a_1$ and $a_2$ from the actor networks.
+Further, it desirable to add Gaussian noise as a way of exploration during training.
+Also, clip the action, $a_1$ and $a_2$ between the action range, as follows: